 The Trail then heads out to the Bayview Escarpment Provincial Nature Reserve, with broad, sweeping outlooks over the Meaford Tank Range, and beyond to Georgian Bay and as far as Collingwood.

-The Trail leaves Owen Sound via the Georgian Bluff Rail Trail, and soon arrives at The Glen Management Area.
+The Trail leaves Owen Sound via the Georgian Bluff Rail Trail, wanders through the Fossil Glen property, and soon arrives at The Glen Management Area.
 This horseshoe shaped indentation in the Escarpment was carved millennia ago by glaciers.
 As you walk along the cliff tops, you can look down into a sea of green that contains a significant wetland and waterfowl population.

-Further north, you will climb an old road allowance over Kemble Mountain before coming out along a road section.
+Further north, you will visit the recently-acquired Kemble Wetlands and Kemble Rock Nature Reserves, and climb over Kemble Mountain before coming out along a road section.
 The section from Kemble Mountain to Dodd's Hill is filled with fissures and is another SBTC fern paradise - watch for walking ferns and much more.

 The Bruce Trail Users' Code

-For more information, review the "Using the Trail" Guidelines posted on the BTC website.
+For more information, review the 'Bruce Trail 101' resources posted on the BTC website.

 Poison ivy (Toxicodendron radicans) well known for its sap that causes an itching rash.
 "Leaves of Three, Let Them Be!"